brothaman-org/brothaman/mkdocs/specifications/bro-activator.md

 * The `bro-activator` script supports the following command line options:
   * `--name CONTAINER_NAME`: The base name for the service components (socket, proxy, container).
 With the CONTAINER_NAME the script generates a `${CONTAINER_NAME}-activator.socket` and a `${CONTAINER_NAME}-activator.service` for the `${CONTAINER_NAME}.container` quadlet which Podman happens to automatically generate a `${CONTAINER_NAME}.service` for the quadlet.
   * `--service-name VALUE`: Optional suffix to distinguish multiple activators for the same container.
 When provided, the generated units become `${CONTAINER_NAME}-${VALUE}-activator.{socket,service}` and their helper artifacts also pick up the suffix, preventing file collisions when exposing multiple ports.
+  * `--remove`: Deletes the socket, service, and helper script for the specified container name, optionally scoped to `--service-name`.
+This allows users to cleanly remove activators that are no longer needed without editing the quadlet or other options.
   * `--external-port ADDR:PORT`: The external interface address and port on which the socket unit will listen for incoming connections (0.0.0.0 for all interfaces).
 If address is omitted, defaults to all interfaces.
   * `--internal-port ADDR:PORT`: The internal port on which the container will listen for connections.
 The proxy service unit will forward connections to this port inside the container.
 If address is omitted, defaults to 127.0.0.1 (localhost).
   * `--network VALUE`: Override the target container quadlet's `Network=` directive.
 When omitted the existing network configuration is left untouched.